Merrill Edge vs. Fidelity

 Merrill Edge vs Fidelity: Results

-Even though Schwab comes out a little ahead overall, Fidelity is great for all-around financial planning, and Merrill Edge is a solid pick for option traders.
+While Schwab finishes slightly ahead overall, Fidelity excels at full financial planning, and Merrill Edge remains a solid option for options traders.

 |